-Around 42% do not have access to Banking services, women own less than 20% of the world’s land, a large number of women have trouble proving that they ‘exist’, as some of them don’t even have any identification proof and in some cases that they do the documents aren’t accessible.
+Around 42% do not have access to Banking services, women own less than 20% of the world’s land, and a large number of women have trouble proving that they ‘exist’, as some of them don’t even have any identification proof and in some cases that they do the documents aren’t accessible.
 Women are underrepresented in almost every industry and extremely marginalized in the Crypto industry, with only 5% to 7% of women cryptocurrency users.
 Ninety percent of Bitcoin users are male.
 In 2017, when approximately $85 Billion was made by investors, only $5 Billion was made by women.

 We’ve partnered with @DappCamp_ to provide scholarships for underrepresented minorities and women to help kick-start their careers in Web3.

 Times are changing now.
 In developing countries like India, where Patriarchy is louder than individualism, Blockchain might actually be the much-sought key.
 Here are some ways in which Blockchain can affect and help women:

 Making education accessible